29.04.2024

 Of course, in some places it was necessary to go to the trick.
 For example, all cut scenes in the game are pre-directed, which means we know how everything will go, and we can tweak the quality settings a little bit, for example, trim the rendering range where it won't be noticeable.

-And somewhere we went head-on, as they say: we used low dynamic resolution in complex scenes, additionally reduced the size of textures, reduced drawing ranges, used low-quality shadows and so on, so on.
+And somewhere we went, as they say, head-on: we used low dynamic resolution in complex scenes, additionally reduced the size of textures, reduced drawing ranges, used low-quality shadows and so on, so on.

 The most difficult task turned out to be mass scenes: battles, tournaments, any events where more than five characters appear in the frame.
 The idea to reduce the number of characters was cut off immediately, because then the entertainment would suffer.